 Brevity is the soul of wit.
 The ITV logo fully confirms this truth.
-The emblem demonstrates simplicity and conciseness but without losing its meaning.
-This approach on TV helps to keep the attention of the audience, and the visual sign provides memorability.
+The emblem demonstrates simplicity and conciseness without losing its meaning.
+This approach on TV helps keep the audience’s attention, and the visual sign provides memorability.

 ITV: Brand overview